 Since most estimates are derived from accepted international sources, it seems reasonable to assume that they are accurate.
-In addition the uncertainty of parameters applied has been evaluated and is documented in Table E1-1 in section E of the PDD.
 The approach is deemed sufficient.

 Leakage emissions from increased electrical power consumption have been identified as being theoretically a source of leakage.
 But in the project leakage emissions are expected not to occur.
 In order to ensure a conservative approach the respective parameters are nevertheless calculated resulting in a positive leakage effect.
 The emission factor is hereby derived from one of the options mentioned in the methodology, but is not specifically addressed to the project site.
 The positive leakage effect is in accordance with the methodology not taken into account.